Esri/coordinate-conversion-addin-dotnet/README.md

 	* Configuration properties can be accessed by right clicking in the **Output** section on the row of the coordinate format to be customized.
 	* Formatting numbers
 		* Numbers found in DD, DDM and DMS can be formatted using the first three ("0" Zero placeholder, "#" digit placeholder and "." decimal point) characters found here [Custom Numeric Format Strings](https://msdn.microsoft.com/en-us/library/0c899ak8(v=vs.110).aspx)
-		* Numbers found in GARS, MGRS, USNG and UTM can be formatted using the first two ("0" Zero placeholder and "#" digit placeholder) characters found here [Custom Numeric Format Strings](https://msdn.microsoft.com/en-us/library/0c899ak8(v=vs.110).aspx)
+		* Numbers found in MGRS, USNG and UTM can be formatted using the first two ("0" Zero placeholder and "#" digit placeholder) characters found here [Custom Numeric Format Strings](https://msdn.microsoft.com/en-us/library/0c899ak8(v=vs.110).aspx)
 	* Formatting string output for each coordinate type
 		* **DD** Decimal Degrees
 			* "X" = Longitude